WCampbell94/google-homepage/README.md

 ## And its finally done

-I was surprised how mucht trouble the styling actually caused me.
-Ovarall not to bad though, i spent alot of time fighting with flexbox, and meticulously placing things pixel by pixel.
+I was surprised how much trouble the styling actually caused me.
+Ovarall not to bad though.
+I spent alot of time fighting with flexbox, and meticulously moving things pixel by pixel.

 The google homepage is not a responsive site so I did have to change some things as it has a scrollbar on smaller screens and i didnt necessarily want that, but mine breaks for smallest screen size also so that needs to be addressed on my end.

-I got good practice placing elements, using hover effects, and using forms.
+I got good practice placing elements, using hover effects, box-shadows, and using/manipulating forms.